There are no announcements today.

 The Financial Aid office will send you an email or paper letter if you have a SAP status other than good standing.

 You can check your SAP online in MyWCC.
-To check your SAP, after you log in click on Financial Aid, then on Satisfactory Academic Progress (SAP) Information, and finally on Your SAP Status.
+To check your SAP, first login to the WCC Gateway, click on Financial Aid, then on Satisfactory Academic Progress (SAP) Information, and finally on Your SAP Status.
 MyWCC will list your cumulative attempted hours, cumulative earned hours, cumulative GPA, and pace of completion.

 If your SAP status is denied or maximum credit, you can file an appeal to try to reestablish your eligibility for financial aid.